datenzauberer/picow-rust-iot-demonstrator/README.md

 #### Setup the Rust Environment for PicoW

-Please ensure that you have setup the rust development environment for the PicoW and test it, e.g. blinky example from the embassy project (details [here](./picow-temperature-sensor/README.md))
+Please ensure that you have set up the rust development environment for the PicoW and tested it, e.g. by running the blinky example from the embassy project (details [here](./picow-temperature-sensor/README.md))

 ### Edit `.env` file

-⚠️ **WARNING:** Before you can use the PicoW project, please ensure that you **edit the `.env` file and complete the TODOs**.
+⚠️ **WARNING:** Before you can use the PicoW project, please ensure that you **edit the `.env` file and complete the TODOs**, i.e. set WIFI SSID and password for the WLAN that is used to connect to the PicoW as well as the installation directory of embassy.

 ### Build and flash the PicoW

+Use the following terminal commands (or with vscode excute task "04b-picow-temperature-sensor"):

 ```bash
 cd picow-temperature-sensor
 cargo run --release
 ```

-After flashing the pico tries to periodically send data to the `iot-data-bridge`.
-To stop this disconnect the power cable.
+After flashing the Pico tries to periodically send data to the `iot-data-bridge`.
+To stop this, disconnect the power cable.